apocalyptech/hades_cheat/README.md

 * God Mode is improved by 20%
 * Keepsakes level up every 2 encounters (instead of 25 + 50)
 * Mid-level Charon shops will always have shoplifting opportunity
+* Infernal Gates cost 4/8/12 (instead of 5/10/15), and will spawn much more frequently

 Note that none of that is necessarily exhaustive -- I wouldn't be surprised if there are some unbuffed damage values, and various shop items have not